Yhumi/pico-template/README.md

 ## Using this template
 ### Editing the board
-The file `flake.nix` contains two envars that are used to set the board to build for.
+The file `flake.nix` contains two envars that are used to set the board to build for (by default this is the original pico).

 ## Building the firmware
 Run `cmake . -B ./build` from within the root and then `cmake --build ./build`.